kelveden/vanilli/README.md

     Access-Control-Allow-Methods: <HTTP methods for all the stubs for the resource that vanilli knows about>;

 *IMPORTANT*: This reliance on CORS means that the browser that you are running your tests on MUST support and be configured to support CORS.
+*NOTE*: See the section on 'Static Content' below for a possible workaround for avoiding CORS.

 ## JSONP
 Vanilli stub responses will automatically be wrapped in JSONP if either a "callback" or "jsonp" query string parameter